Financial Aid Refund Policy

 The withdrawal date used in the Return of Title IV Funds formula is the date of the latest verified academically related activity (typically physical attendance in a class) according to the records of the professor and Registrar’s office.
 The withdrawal date is determined by the same method whether the student completes the withdrawal steps (official withdrawal) or simply stops participating in academic activities (unofficial withdrawal).

 The federal formula requires a return of Title IV aid if the student received federal financial assistance in the form of a Federal Pell Grant, Federal SEOG, Federal Stafford Student Loan, Federal Perkins Loan or a PLUS Loan and has a withdrawal date on or before 60% of the semester is completed.
 Whatever percentage of the semester remains after the withdrawal date is the percentage of aid that must be returned.
 This percentage can be calculated by taking the number of calendar days remaining in the semester and dividing by the number of total calendar days in the semester.
-Scheduled breaks of more than four consecutive days are excluded.
+Scheduled breaks of five or more consecutive days are excluded.

 If a student has received excess funds that must be returned to the government, the University shares the responsibility of returning those excess funds with the student.
 The University’s portion of the excess funds to be returned is equal to the lesser of